Xunnamius/black-flag/README.md

 import { runProgram, configureProgram } from '@black-flag/core';
 import { hideBin, isCliError } from '@black-flag/core/util';

-export default runProgram(join(__dirname, 'commands'));
+// Note that this example is using CJS-style path resolution.
+ESM is different. export default runProgram(join(__dirname, 'commands'));

 // ^^^ These are essentially equivalent vvv